 - Age: You’ll need to be at least 18.
 Sorry, thems the rules.

 What’s In It for You

 So you know what we want, but what about you?
 You have needs, too.
 Here’s what we offer:

 - Competitive Pay.
-As stated above, pay is DOE, but we start at $100 per article.
+As stated above, pay depends on article type and length but we start at $100 per article.

 - Regular, on-time payments.
 We’ve worked with a lot of freelance writers over the years, and one of the most common complaints is that places don’t pay freelancers on time.
 We get that you have bills to pay and stuff to buy, so we’re not about that life.
 We pay NET 15, so you’ll always get paid for your work in a timely manner.

 - An awesome place to work.
 Here’s the truth: working for RG is awesome.
 Seriously, our Slack is probably cooler than any other Slack you are currently in or have been in.
 Just saying.
 And we’ll support you with great feedback so you can be the best writer around.

 Send an email to email@example.com with the subject Review Geek Writer and include the following in your email:

 - Explain why your skills are worth showcasing to millions of readers each month.

 - Any previous experience you have with writing and/or blogging, particularly on the beat in question (if applicable).

 - Whether or not you are currently employed and, if so, what you do.